 Efficient & Portable Morgue Systems

-During the mass fatality incidents that sometimes follow natural disasters, hospitals may be overwhelmed with deceased victims in addition to wounded or sick victims.
-As compared with brick-and-mortar morgue facilities, tensioned fabric structures offer the versatility and portability that is often needed in the event of a disaster with many casualties.
-BLU-MED’s deployable morgue system is efficiently designed to provide standalone facilities for victim processing and post-mortem investigations in incidents where deceased disaster victims are brought in on a large scale.
-These morgue facilities are equipped with one of our patented cooling technologies: the Mortuary Enhanced Remains Cooling system (MERC), or the BLU-MED Cooling System.
+During the mass fatality incidents that sometimes follow natural disasters, deceased, wounded, and sick victims may overwhelm hospitals.
+Tensioned fabric structures offer the versatility and portability necessary in the event of a disaster with many casualties.
+BLU-MED’s deployable morgue system provides standalone facilities for victim processing and post-mortem investigations in incidents with numerous deceased disaster victims.

 Since they are also portable, these systems provide the rapid deployment, standalone support and hospital expansion capabilities required for efficient and effective disaster response.